 Debt markets are often just called "bond markets."
 When you buy a bond, you're lending money to an organization such as a corporation or a government.
 The bond is a written promise from the institution borrowing the money to repay the loan on a certain date, called the maturity date.
 Usually, a bond also includes a promise to pay interest in regular installments -- in most cases, every six months or once a year.

 Notes and bonds are pretty much two flavors of the same thing.
 Both promise to repay borrowed money, and both will usually pay interest.
 The distinction is that a note has a shorter maturity than a bond.
 How much shorter depends on the issuer.
 For municipal securities -- those issued by cities and states -- "notes" are generally defined as those that mature in a year or less.
 The U.S. Treasury defines a Treasury note as a security with a maturity of two to 10 years; anything longer than that is a Treasury bond, and anything shorter is a Treasury bill, or "T-bill."
-Corporate notes may have maturities up to 10 or 12 years, but they're categorized into short-term notes, with maturities up to five years, and long-term notes, with maturities longer than five years.
+Corporate notes are generally categorized into short-term notes, with maturities up to five years, medium-term notes, with maturities of five to 12 years, and long-term notes, with maturities longer than 12 years.

 So now you've got a bond or note that says you're going to get money from the issuer.
 Perhaps you're wondering where the money will come from.
 Good question.
 Sometimes, the bonds are "revenue bonds," meaning the money will come out of revenue generated by the very project the bonds paid for.
 With "asset-backed" securities, the money might come from payments on consumer loans.
 But in many cases, debt securities aren't actually backed by anything except the issuer's promise to pay.
 They are unsecured debt, meaning there's no collateral behind them.
 Unsecured bonds and notes are called "debentures."